 We are the first Rudraksha business to create an android APP packed with free information.
-Many to be the first sellers of these precious beads, the fact is we were selling Rudraksha beads to the USA and Canada from here in Australia well before 1999.
+We were selling Rudraksha beads to the USA and Canada from here in Australia well before 1999.
 One thing is for sure many Rudraksha sellers will push the higher priced bead, regardless of the clients need.
 We aim to provide the correct bead whether it could be a five mukhi or 21 mukhi.
 We display the images of the exact beads one will receive.
 Many other sellers display an image but send something else.
 Importantly we only sell genuine as deal direct with farmers and close to the source as possible.
 India and Nepal has many fakes.
 We don't telemarket the Rudrakshas by ringing and hounding people after or prior to purchasing.

 2.Are your beads genuine?

 We only sell genuine beads.
 Please don't ask this question, with over 20 years in business we would have been shut down if selling fakes especially from Australia, where there are strict regulations.

 If you are in Europe, USA and Canada it generally takes around 14 days, via regular Australia post mail.
 Our prices include the postage.
 If you want express post, just message us.

 4. Which is the best form of connecting the Rudrakshas as a mala?